 Anyway, I don’t want to start rambling.
 I’m not even sure I’m making sense, I’ve had such a long day and to be honest I just want to appreciate the fact we got a nice family picture.
 Even if it resolves absolutely nothing.

-Anonymous asked: Hi!
+Anonymous said: Hi!
 I couldn't ask on anon on your main blog so I'm just going to do it here.
 I was in a discussion with a friend the other day about how Aang had basically thrown the other avatars' advices down the drain when it came to killing Ozai at the end of Season 3.
 But it seemed to me as if Aang actually considered it?
 When he has Ozai at his mercy he explictily says that he won't end it like this, even though he ~tried~(?) to.
 I'm still unsure what Aang's thought process was.
 Thoughts?

 Dammit, I had written up a really long post on my other blog about how Aang’s actions actually match up really well with the advice the other Avatar’s gave.
 I’m surprised more people don’t notice it actually, I thought it was pretty obvious.
 Unfortunately I’m having to do this off the top of my head so the quotes won’t be exact.